paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-020-emergency-powers-to-eliminate-budget-deficits.md

 1986—Subsec. (h)(2)(B).
 Pub.
 L. 99–514 substituted “Internal Revenue Code of 1986” for “Internal Revenue Code of 1954”, which for purposes of codification was translated as “title 26” thus requiring no change in text.

-#### Effective and Termination Dates of 2020 Amendment
+#### Effective Date of 2024 Amendment
 Pub.
-L. 116–260, div.
-N, title II, § 235(b), Dec.
-27, 2020, 134 Stat.
-1959, provided that: “The treatment of payments made from the Railroad Unemployment Insurance Account pursuant to the amendment made by subsection (a) [amending this section]— “(1) shall take effect 7 days after the date of the enactment of this Act [Dec.
-27, 2020]; and “(2) shall apply only to obligations incurred during the period beginning on the effective date described in paragraph (1) and ending on the date that is 30 days after the date on which the national emergency concerning the novel coronavirus disease (COVID–19) outbreak declared by the President on March 13, 2020, under the National Emergencies Act [Pub.
-L. 94–412] ([50 U.S.C.
+L. 118–159, div.
+E, title LVII, § 5701(b), Dec.
+23, 2024, 138 Stat.
+2461, provided that: “The amendments made by subsection (a) [amending and repealing provisions set out as notes below] shall apply as if enacted on the day before the date on which the national emergency concerning the novel coronavirus disease (COVID–19) outbreak declared by the President on March 13, 2020, under the National Emergencies Act ([50 U.S.C.
 1601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1601&num=0&edition=prelim) et seq.) terminates.”

 [The national emergency concerning the COVID–19 outbreak terminated on Apr.
 10, 2023, see Pub.
 L. 118–3, set out as a note under [section 1621 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1621&num=0&edition=prelim), War and National Defense.]

-[For definition of “coronavirus” as used in section 235(b) of Pub.
-L. 116–260, set out above, see section 8 of Pub.
-L. 116–260, set out as a note under [section 5547 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5547&num=0&edition=prelim), Government Organization and Employees.]
+#### Effective and Termination Dates of 2020 Amendment
 Pub.
 L. 116–260, div.
+N, title II, § 235(b), Dec.
+27, 2020, 134 Stat.
+1959, as amended by Pub.
+L. 118–159, div.
+E, title LVII, § 5701(a)(1), Dec.
+23, 2024, 138 Stat.
+2461, provided that: “The treatment of payments made from the Railroad Unemployment Insurance Account pursuant to the amendment made by subsection (a) [amending this section] shall take effect 7 days after the date of enactment of the Continued Assistance to Rail Workers Act of 2020 [Dec.
+27, 2020].”

+Pub.
+L. 116–260, div.
 N, title II, § 235(c), Dec.
 27, 2020, 134 Stat.
-1959, provided that: “The amendments made by subsection (a) [amending this section] shall be repealed on the date that is 30 days after the date on which the national emergency concerning the novel coronavirus disease (COVID–19) outbreak declared by the President on March 13, 2020, under the National Emergencies Act [Pub.
-L. 94–412] ([50 U.S.C.
-1601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1601&num=0&edition=prelim) et seq.) terminates.”
-[The national emergency concerning the COVID–19 outbreak terminated on Apr.
-10, 2023, see Pub.
-L. 118–3, set out as a note under [section 1621 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1621&num=0&edition=prelim), War and National Defense.]
+1959, which provided that the amendments made by section 235(a) of Pub.
+L. 116–260 to this section would be repealed 30 days after the date on which the national emergency concerning the novel coronavirus disease (COVID–19) outbreak declared by the President on March 13, 2020, under the National Emergencies Act terminated, was repealed by Pub.
+L. 118–159, div.
+E, title LVII, § 5701(a)(2), Dec.
+23, 2024, 138 Stat.
+2461.
+See Effective Date of 2024 Amendment note above.

-[For definition of “coronavirus” as used in section 235(c) of Pub.
-L. 116–260, set out above, see section 8 of Pub.
-L. 116–260, set out as a note under [section 5547 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5547&num=0&edition=prelim), Government Organization and Employees.]

 #### Effective Date of 2013 Amendment
 Pub.
 L. 112–239, div.
 A, title X, § 1076(a), Jan.
 2, 2013, 126 Stat.
 1947, provided that the amendment made by section 1076(a)(9) is effective Dec.
 31, 2011, and as if included in Pub.
 L. 112–81 as enacted.